“The single most important component of a camera is the twelve inches behind it.” ~ Ansel Adams

 I have two bags that I carry around regularly, one being my ‘incognito’ style messenger bag, which really gets less incognito when I have a tripod slung over my shoulder… It’s great for the casual wander around the city, or when you only need a portion of your gear.
 I’ll also always have my journal and iPod with me.

-My second bag is the Kata Bumblebe 222 UL, an ultra light bag with some pretty extreme space utilization.
-Weighing in at only 5 pounds, the quality of the gear protection of this bag is perfect.
+My second bag is the Loka by f-stop, a bag that is part of the ‘mountain series’, with tons of customization options with their ICU’s and plenty of room for all your camera gear and much more.
 With quick and easy access to compartments, as well as the quality construction, I have no complaints about this bag.
 Well, I guess I have one complaint.
 It holds so much gear that a lot of times I don’t need most of it.
 It’s not really a complaint about the backpack, more of an observation.

 Every digital artist needs a few basic items in their back pocket.